StackTips

 </activity>

-What is a ANR?
+16. What is an ANR?
 What measures you can take to avoid application ANR?

 ANR is short for Application Not Responding.
-Android systems shows this dialog, if application is performing too much of task on main thread and been unresponsive for a long period of time.
+Android systems show this dialog if the application is performing too much of a task on the main thread and has been unresponsive for a long period.

-Measures to avoid application ANR: ANR in application is annoying to user.
+Measures to avoid application ANR: ANR in the application is annoying to the users.
 It can be caused due to various reasons.
 Below are some of the tips to avoid ANR

-• Perform all you long running network or database operation in separate thread
+• Perform all your long-running network or database operations in a separate thread

 • If you have too much of background tasks, then take it off the UI thread.
 You may use IntentService

-• Server not responding for longer period can be guilt for ANR.
-To avoid always define HTTP time out for your all your webs service calls.
+• The server not responding for a longer period can be guilty of ANR.
+To avoid always defining HTTP time out for all your web service calls.

 • Be watchful of infinite loops during your complex calculations